TheArkive/ahk-pi/README.md

 Grab the latest copy of AHK v2 alpha (currently a138), copy the desired version of `AutoHotkey32/64.exe` into the script dir and rename it to `AHK Portable Installer.exe`.
 Always run this EXE file to launch the script.

-The AutoHotkey `base folder` is generally intended to look something like this:
+Now you can download AutoHotkey through the UI.
+Just click `Settings`, pick a major version from the DropDownList, then select/downlad your desired version(s).
+To remove a version of AHK, right click on an entry in the main list, and select `Remove this version` from the context menu.

+The AutoHotkey `base folder` is now located in the script directory by default.
+As usual, it can be moved to another location if desired.
+The structure of the `base folder` is described below.
+All downloads are cached.
+You can open the `base folder` and `temp folder` from the Download tab.

 Example:
 ```
-C:\AutoHotkey    <-- place the base folder anywhere you want
+C:\AutoHotkey\   <-- base folder -> place this anywhere you want, or leave it in the script folder
              \_OLD_\old_versions_here...   <-- AHK folders here will not be parsed/listed
              \ahk version blah\...         <-- AHK folders for each version
              \ahk_h another_version\...    <-- AHK folders for each version
              \and_so_on\...                <-- AHK folders for each version

-Examples:
-    AutoHotkey v1.1.32.00
-    AutoHotkey_2.0-a108-a2fa0498
-    AutoHotkey_H v1.2.3.4
 ```

-You can put this folder anywhere, including in the AHK Portable Installer folder.

-Don't modify the original structure of the `.zip` archives.
-Just unzip the contents to the `base folder`.

 Each subfolder should have it's own copy of a `help file`, `WindowSpy.ahk`, and `Compiler` folder with `Ahk2Exe` and all necessary support files (like `.bin` files, `mpress.exe`, and/or `upx.exe` if you want to use it).
 The only exception to this is AHK v2.
-Currently there is no official compiler for the latest v2 alpha.
-See above for a beta compiler.
+Currently there is no official compiler or WindowSpy for the latest v2 alpha.
+See the links above to acquire these.
+For the time being the compiler and WindowSpy must be added to AHK v2 alphas manually.

 Now you need to decide how you want to use this program:
 1) Change the version as needed to run different scripts.
-Using this method is easy, it is not possible to run multiple scripts of different AHK versions at the same time.
-2) Select your `base version` from the main GUI list, and then configure the `AHK Launcher`.
+2) Use the #REQUIRE directive in your scripts (recommended).
 You will need to make small changes to your scripts, but you will be able to run any script of any version at any time.
+Read more below.
 3) You also need to decide if you want to use this program as an installer (registers the `.ahk` extension on the system) or if you want to run in Fully Portable mode.

 ## Installer Mode

 This is the default mode.
 Simply leave `Fully Portable Mode` unchecked.
+When installing, by default method is for the `Current User`.
+You can optionally install for `All Users`, but you need to run this program as Admin.
+To change the install mode, click `Settings > Basics tab`.

-In this mode, when you click `Install` the `base version` is set and the script writes registry entries for the `.ahk` extension, context menu entries, and the template that corresponds to the major version (v1 or v2).
-The associated template file will be automatically copied (and overwritten) to `C:\Windows\ShellNew\Template.ahk`.
+In this mode, when you click `Install` the `base version` is set and the script writes registry entries for the `.ahk` extension, and context menu entries (Right-Click > New).

 After you have selected / installed your preferred version, close the program for the settings to take effect.